Maryland Route 336

 Maryland Route 336 (MD 336) is a state highway in the U.S. state of Maryland.
 Known as Lakesville Road, the state highway runs 4.87 mi from MD 335 in Crossroads east to Andrews Road near Crapo in southern Dorchester County.
 MD 336 provides access to several small communities on the Bishops Head peninsula.
 The state highway was paved along its present length in the mid-1920s.
 MD 336 was extended through Crapo in the mid-1930s and to Toddville in 1950.
 The eastern terminus was rolled back to its present location in 1959.

 Route description

 MD 336 begins at an intersection with MD 335 in the hamlet of Crossroads.
-MD 335 heads north as Golden Hill Road toward the town of Church Creek and west as Hoopers Island Road toward Hooper's Island.
+MD 335 heads north as Golden Hill Road toward the town of Church Creek and west (south) as Hoopers Island Road toward Hooper's Island.
 MD 336 heads east as a two-lane undivided road through a mix of farmland and forest.
 The state highway passes through an S-curve as it crosses World's End Creek before heading east again through swampland.
 At Edgar Road, MD 336 curves to the south and reaches its eastern terminus at the intersection with Andrews Road in the hamlet of Lakesville north of Crapo.
 The roadway continues south as Lakesville–Crapo Road toward the small communities of Crapo, Toddville, Wingate, and Crocheron on the Bishops Head peninsula.